-AWS was engaged by FCAT to provide a broad array of cloud hosting services for the CAT, including data ingestion, data management, and analytic tools.
-Services provided by AWS
+AWS was engaged by FCAT to provide a broad array of cloud hosting services for the

 CAT NMS, LLC was formed by FINRA and the U.S. national securities exchanges to implement the requirements of SEC Rule 613 under the Exchange Act.
 SEC Rule 613 required the SROs to jointly submit to the SEC the CAT NMS Plan to create, implement and maintain the CAT.
 The SEC approved the CAT NMS Plan on November 15, 2016.
 CAT NMS Plan Approval Order.